nomic-ai/gpt4all/gpt4all-chat/metadata/latestnews.md

 ## Latest News

+GPT4All v3.3.1 from September 26th fixes a crash after loading a chat and an incorect local server parameter check in v3.3.0.

 GPT4All v3.3.0 was released on September 23rd.
 Changes include:

 * **UI Improvements**: The minimum window size now adapts to the font size.
 A few labels and links have been fixed.
 The Embeddings Device selection of "Auto"/"Application default" works again.
 The window icon is now set on Linux.
 The antenna icon now displays when the API server is listening.